Angel-ML/angel/docs/design/psf_update_en.md

 * `update` in units of model partitions (partitionUpdate)

-`update psf` has no specific return value, but returns a Future to the application; the application then decides whether to wait for the operations to complete.
+`update psf` has no specific return value, but returns **Future** to the application; the application then decides whether to wait for the operations to complete.

 The execution process of update type psFunc requires the PS Client and PS to work together:

-* UpdaterParam division execute on the worker
+* UpdaterParam division executed on the worker
-* partitionUpdate method execute on the PSServer
+* partitionUpdate method executed on the PSServer

-The specific process is shown below, with the chart on the left showing the process on the worker, the chart on the right showing the process on the server:
+The specific process is shown below, with the chart on the left showing the process on the worker, and the chart on the right showing the process on the PS server:

 ![](../img/psf_update_en.png)